healthnoteinc/policies/17-data_integrity_policy.md

 ## 17.11 De-Identification of ePHI

-1. Unless explictitly requested by the client, all ePHI is de-identified.
+1. Unless explictitly requested by the client all ePHI is de-identified in transit and at test.